2016 baby bump after China relaxes one-child rule

 Nevertheless, the financial costs of a second child have stopped many parents from pursuing the option.

-Around 53 per cent of one-child families have no desire for a second, according to a survey of 10,000 families with kids under 15 by the All-China Women's Federation. — AFP
+Around 53 per cent of one-child families have no desire for a second, according to a survey of 10,000 families with kids under 15 by the All-China Women’s Federation. — AFP-Relaxnews